storj/design-docs/2025-07-11-general-sso.md

   - General providers are identified by the "general-" prefix.
   - Update the /api/v0/auth/sso/url endpoint to return general SSO options when no enterprise provider matches the email.
-  - Update restrictions to allow general SSO users to access functionality current SSO are not allowed to access, such as change/reset password and delete account flows, except changing email.
+  - Update restrictions to allow general SSO users to access functionality current SSO are not allowed to access, such as change/reset password and delete account flows including changing email.
+    - SSO should be unlinked once the user changes their email address.
+    - Password should be forced to be set before changing email if the user has no password set.

 2. **[SATELLITE UI] Update Login/Sign up Flow**
   - For each general SSO provider, received from the /sso/url endpoint,